 A key component of good oral hygiene is consistent biofilm removal.
 This involves brushing your teeth twice daily for two minutes to help remove bacteria from your tooth surfaces.
 You can reach the remaining biofilm by gently using floss in an up and down motion between the teeth and then curving it around each tooth underneath the gumline.

-According to the article in High Throughput, dental plaque can accumulate in other areas of the mouth besides on and between the teeth and gums.
-Biofilms can grow on dentures, implants and orthodontic appliances, as well.
+Dental plaque can accumulate in other areas of the mouth besides on and between the teeth and gums.
+Biofilm can grow on dentures, implants and orthodontic appliances, as well.
 If you have any of these devices, it’s important to keep up with your oral hygiene and follow your dentist’s instructions for cleaning them.
 Getting regular cleanings from your dental hygienist at your dentist’s office who will ensure that no areas of biofilm accumulation go unnoticed, so your mouth can stay as healthy as possible.